Skip to content

 Usage

 Use this node together with JSON Loop Open to iterate over a JSON array.
 Connect the LOOP output from JSON Loop Open to this node's LOOP input.
-Feed any auxiliary state (aux, aux2–aux4) back into this node to preserve and update it across iterations.
-The Close node advances the index and re-triggers the next iteration until the list is exhausted or the condition evaluates to false.
+Wire any auxiliary state (aux, aux2–aux4) you want to preserve across iterations into both nodes.
+Optionally set a condition (as a string expression) to determine whether the loop should continue.
+When the loop completes (end of list or condition evaluates to False), FINISHED? outputs True and the latest auxiliary values are returned.

 Inputs